LoopKit/LoopWorkspace/README.md

 # LoopWorkspace - Build Using Script

+**You must do a manual build for any branch other than the released code, i.e., freeaps branch**

 To simplify building FreeAPS, the loopnlearn team developed a script.
 It works for Loop and for FreeAPS and is documented in two places.
 (LoopDocs has more details and graphics - both sites have the same information.)

 You can use the copy buttons below on this page to access the same script if you choose.